Can you get life insurance while you're pregnant?

 • Epilepsy

-For example, some might disregard pregnancy-related cholesterol increases based on your pre-pregnancy levels.
+For example, some insurers might disregard pregnancy-related cholesterol increases if your pre-pregnancy levels are within range.
 Others consider pregnancy over age 35 high-risk.

-Working with an independent broker like Policygenius can help compare rates from top insurers to find the policy that fits your needs.
+Working with an independent broker like Policygenius can help compare quotes from top insurers to find the policy that fits your needs and circumstances.

 Do you need to tell the life insurance company that you’re pregnant?

-Yes, you’ll need to tell the insurer that you’re pregnant.
-Most insurance companies will ask about pregnancy either on your application or during underwriting
+Yes, you’ll need to tell the insurer that you’re expecting a child.
+Most insurance companies will ask about pregnancy at some point in the application process.

-Intentionally hiding your pregnancy from the insurance company qualifies as life insurance fraud.
+Intentionally hiding or lying about your pregnancy is considered a type of life insurance fraud.
 In instances of fraud, your policy could be canceled and your beneficiaries’ claim could be denied after you die.

-If you become pregnant when you already have an active policy, you don’t need to let your provider know.
+If you become pregnant when you already have an active policy, you don’t need to let your insurer know.

-When to apply for life insurance if you’re pregnant
+When should you apply for life insurance if you’re pregnant?

-It’s always better to apply for life insurance sooner rather than later.
-The life insurance application process usually takes five to six weeks and could take longer if your insurer requests more information, or an attending physician statement (APS) to confirm your health details..
+It’s typically better to apply for life insurance sooner rather than later.
+The life insurance application process can take up to four to six weeks, but could take longer if your insurer requests more information from your doctor to confirm your health details.

-Applying earlier usually earns you the lowest premiums, but you can apply for life insurance anytime before, during, or after your pregnancy.
+In general, the younger you are, the lower your premiums will be.
+However, you can apply for life insurance anytime before, during, or after your pregnancy.

 Before pregnancy